Imperial Waterways Of Russia 2021 Uniworld River Cruise

+Discover the passion and grandeur of Russian history, art and culture.
 The imperial cities, grand artistic treasures and spectacular architecture of Russia await your arrival.
-From the glittering metropolises of St. Petersburg and Moscow to the timeless towns along the Golden Ring, you’ll experience Russia in all its glory and splendour.
+From the glittering metropolises of St. Petersburg and Moscow to the timeless towns along the Golden Ring, you’ll experience Russia in all its glory and splendor.

-Arrive at Moscow’s Sheremetyevo International Airport.
+Arrive at Moscow’s Sheremetyevo International Airport, Vnukovo International Airport or Domodedovo Airport.
 If your cruise package includes a group arrival transfer or if you have purchased a private arrival transfer, you will be greeted by a Uniworld representative and transferred to the ship.

 A special Captain’s Welcome Reception and Dinner will be prepared for you this evening.
 Note: Throughout your visit to Moscow, the order of sightseeing is subject to change.
 Venues may be closed unexpectedly for unannounced government functions, holidays or religious observances, necessitating changes in our program.

-FEATURED EXCURSIONS: Choice of A visit to Saint Cyrill on the White Lake Monastery or Goritsy "Village Day"
+FEATURED EXCURSIONS: Choice of Goritsy "Village Day" or Visit to Saint Cyril on the White Lake Monastery or “Let’s Go” village walk

-FEATURED EXCURSIONS: Choice of "Let's Go" village and island nature hike or Open-air Museum of Wooden Architecture
+FEATURED EXCURSIONS: Choice of Open-air Museum of Wooden Architecture or "Let's Go" Kizhi Island nature hike

-FEATURED EXCURSIONS: Choice of Mandrogi “Village Day” walking tour with shashlik picnic lunch ashore or Exploring crafts stores and watching artisans at work or "Let's Go" village hike
+FEATURED EXCURSIONS: Choice of Mandrogi “Village Day” with Shashlik picnic lunch or “Let’s Go” Mandrogi village hike

-Travel back in time to the 19th century at a reconstructed Russian village populated by talented artisans who make handmade items using old-world materials and techniques.
-Other highlights today include a rustic shashlik picnic lunch onshore and a cruise on a pristine freshwater lake.
-A reconstructed village on the shore of the Svir River, Mandrogi illustrates the traditions and lifestyles of Russia’s past.
+Travel back in time to the 19th century at a reconstructed Russian village populated by talented artisans who make handmade items using traditional materials and techniques.
+Other highlights today include a rustic shashlik lunch.
+Later, your ship cruises along the southern shores of Lake Ladoga, a vast freshwater inland sea that was once connected to the Baltic Sea.
+Islands dot the water while forested nature preserves and beaches line the shores.
+Relax and enjoy the scenery.

 FEATURED EXCURSIONS: Catherine Palace and Park in Pushkin

 Cross the threshold of the summer residence of the tsars—the lavishly decorated Catherine Palace—where you’ll see opulent staterooms and the near mythic Amber Room, meticulously restored to its former glory.
-Dine on traditional Russian fare at a local restaurant, then spend the rest of the day exploring on your own.
-On your second day in St. Petersburg, you’ll enjoy a guided tour through splendid Catherine Palace and Park.
-Once the summer residence of the tsars, it is a masterwork of rococo architecture.
-Then, spend the rest of your day on your own exploring more of this beautiful city or join a tour to Peterhof Gardens—a treat for anyone interested in landscape design.
+Marvel at the palace’s immaculate grounds, dubbed Pushkin Park, then spend the rest of the day exploring on your own.
+A special Captain’s Farewell Reception and Dinner will be prepared for you this evening.

 You have sampled culinary delights, explored history and experienced the best of life along the Volga River.
 Now the journey comes to a close and it’s time to disembark the ship.
 If your cruise package includes a group departure transfer or if you have purchased a private departure transfer, you will be transferred to Pulkovo International Airport for your flight home.
 Your Uniworld adventure may be over, but we know you’ll enjoy the memories you’ve made for years to come.